irfanhakim-as/homelab-wiki/courses/container.md

 ## Create LXC Container from Container Template

-This details how to create an LXC Container from a Container Template.
+This details topics pertaining to Linux Containers (LXC) on Proxmox.

 ### References